Chart Color Schemes

 Population

-South Morang - North's population is approximately 13,306 as of November 2025.
-This represents an increase of 711 people since the 2021 Census, which recorded a population of 12,595.
-The change is inferred from ABS estimated resident population of 13,070 in June 2024 and additional validated new addresses of 305 since the Census date.
-This results in a population density ratio of 970 persons per square kilometer, similar to averages across locations assessed by AreaSearch.
+South Morang - North's population was approximately 13,306 as of November 2025, according to AreaSearch's analysis.
+This figure represents an increase of 711 people, a 5.6% rise since the 2021 Census which recorded a population of 12,595.
+The change was inferred from the estimated resident population of 13,070 in June 2024 and an additional 305 validated new addresses since the Census date.
+This resulted in a population density ratio of 970 persons per square kilometer, roughly in line with averages across locations assessed by AreaSearch.
 Overseas migration contributed approximately 51.3% of overall population gains during recent periods.

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered, AreaSearch utilizes VIC State Government's Regional/LGA projections from 2023, adjusted employing weighted aggregation method to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections from 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-By 2041, the area is projected to grow by 7,229 persons, representing a total increase of 52.6% over the 17-year period, placing it in the top 10 percent of national statistical areas for population growth.
+Future population projections indicate exceptional growth, placing the area in the top 10 percent of national statistical areas.
+The area is expected to grow by 7,229 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 52.6% over the 17-year period.

 Frequently Asked Questions - Population